jacentino/SqlFun/README.md

         ...
     }

+### Stored procedures
+The result of a stored procedure should be a three-element tuple (return code, output params, result):

+	let findPosts: (PostSearchCriteria * SignatureSearchCriteria) -> DataContext -> (int * unit * Post list) =
+		storedproc "FindPosts"

+but there are transformers, that allow to ignore parts of it:

+	let findPosts: (PostSearchCriteria * SignatureSearchCriteria) -> DataContext -> Post list =
+		storedproc "FindPosts"
+		>> resultOnly id
+		|> curry

 ### Result transformations
 Since the ADO.NET allows to execute many sql commands at once, it's possible to utilize it with SqlFun.
 The result is a tuple: